 What needs to change is the organisation’s approach to this culture, whether it’s something that’s recently emerged or something that is very much long-standing, having the right processes in place to discourage presenteeism and excessive overtime is imperative for the long term success of a business.

 To discourage presenteeism, the simplest approach has to be encouraging employees to work from home.
 If an employee is insisting on still being well enough to work, but really shouldn’t be around others to take away the risk of spreading illness, they should be encouraged and helped to complete their days work from home.

-This could be as simple as allowing remote network access, by keeping these employees away from the office presenteeism is discouraged and productivity remains at the same level as the employee is able to carry on with their work remotely.
+This could be as simple as allowing remote network access, by keeping these employees away from the office presenteeism is discouraged and productivity remains at the same level as the employee can carry on with their work remotely.

-There is definitely creative ways of approaching a solution though.
-For example by implementing an absence management system that allows employees to log all unpaid overtime (within pre agreed limits) employees are able to add their overtime onto their existing holiday allowance, meaning instead of having to be directly paid for their overtime employees will instead build up extra hours to put into their holiday entitlement pot.
+There are creative ways of approaching a solution though.
+For example, by implementing absence management software that allows employees to log all unpaid overtime (within pre-agreed limits) employees can add their overtime onto their existing holiday allowance, meaning instead of having to be directly paid for their overtime employees will instead build up extra hours to put into their holiday entitlement pot.

 Companies could also make this evening of the week more sociable by ordering in some food to share, or cracking open a drink or two at the end of the agreed overtime.

 By specifying a particular day, organisations will cut down on employees staying an extra hour every day which will as mentioned result in burnout and potential increases in sickness absence.